d2l-ai/d8/image_classification/constructing.md

 ## `from_df_func`

 A `df_func` should return a Pandas DataFrame that contains at least two columns.
-One column is called `filepath`, containing the relative image file paths related to the root, the other column is called `classname`, containing the image labels.
+One column is called `file_path`, containing the relative image file paths related to the root, the other column is called `class_name`, containing the image labels.
 Let's look at example.

 ```{.python .input  n=5}
 ds = Dataset.get('boat')